Therkelsen/LSP/ALP_Projector-main/README.md

 - [x] Move everything to a Projector class
 - [x] Generalize the methods to allow for intercompatibility
 - [x] Make hardcoded variables into member variables with get/set methods
-- [ ] Add good comments / fix the ones that arent
 - [x] Finding an alternative to memset, for programming patterns
+- [x] Add good comments / fix the ones that arent
 ### Improve
+- [ ] Get familiar with the drawing class (AlpFrames) and the use of memset
-- [ ] Add projector patterns that seem useful
+- [ ] Add projector patterns that seem useful (i.e. Vertical lines, checkerboard, grids, etc.)
+- [ ] Add OpenCV integration (convert image to grayscale image object, image objects to 1d array for memset)
 - [ ] Prepare for front-end integration, i.e. GUI's etc.
 - [ ] Remember good comments!